MatthewLJaffe/Boids/README.txt

 This code was written Febuary 2nd-6th 2023

 All relevant code files are included in the same directory in this directory.
-Dependencies are included in the src directory, and assets such as the ttf font and pngs

-All dependcies are locally included in this directory and set up to correctly link in the project.
+Dependencies are included in the src directory, and required assets such as the ttf font and pngs are included in the assets directory All dependcies are locally included in this directory and set up to correctly link in the project.

-To compile and run the program you must select x64 as the target platform in visual studio.
+To compile and run the program open the solution in Visual Studio, select x64 as the target platform, and then the program can be run in visual studio

 This boid ecosystem contains 3 different types of prey boids as well as predator boids.
 Prey boids will try to flock together with boids of the same color, and collect food while avoiding prey as well as the black circles.